NicolaNardino/Blockchain.Ethereum/README.md

   CMD java -jar deployments/events_service-1.0.jar
 ```
 ### MongoDB access from the containerized EventsService
-Given that the events service requires MongoDB, if that doesn't runs in a container too, the above run doesn't work.
-In that case, one would have to run container with the host network, as follows:
+Given that the events service requires MongoDB, if that doesn't run in a container too, the above run doesn't work.
+In that case, one would have to run the container with the host network, as follows:
 ```unix
 docker run -it --name events-service --network=host nicola.nardino/events_service:1.0
 ```